jbostoen/iTop-custom-extensions/readme.txt

 ********************************************************

 Originated as an adjustment to IP Phones.
-However, to make it more fitting for future purposes, I first added a class IP Device.
+However, to make it more fitting for future purposes, I first added an abstract class IP Device.
+Next, I also added an IP Camera and a more generic IP Device class.
 It's very similar to a network device, but it's been defined at the same level as PC, Printer and DataCenter Device.
 ( Network Device is a subclass of DataCenter Device already ).